ajcord/DMX-84/doc/Protocol.md

 ### Status Codes

-Bit | Name | Values
+Bit | Name | Meaning
 ----|------|------------
-0 | DMX Enabled | 1: enabled, 0: disabled
+0 | DMX Enabled | DMX is enabled
-1 | Digital Blackout Enabled | 1: enabled, 0: disabled
-2 | Restricted Mode | 1: in restricted mode, 0: not in restricted mode
-4 | Received Handshake | 1: have received ready check packet, 0: have not
-5 | Sent Shutdown Warning | 1: have sent shutdown warning, 0: have not
+1 | Digital Blackout Enabled | Digital Blackout is enabled 2 | Restricted Mode | Restricted commands may be executed 3 | Debug Mode | The LED is blinking in the Debug flash pattern 4 | Received Handshake | The Ready Check packet has been received 5 | Sent Shutdown Warning | The auto shutdown warning has been sent 6 | Serial Diagnostics | The command being processed was received over serial, not TI Link.
-7 | Error Status | 1: errors have occurred since last error request, 0: no errors
+7 | Error Status | Errors have occurred since last error request

+In normal operating mode, the status flag byte should equal `0x01`.

 ### Error Codes